EnigmaCurry/homelab/README.md

    * Choose droplet size ($5/1GB works fine for testing)

-   * Add your own administrative ssh key (This is 80/20 automation, we do need to login to the terminal later for final setup and maintainence.)
+   * Add your own administrative ssh key to login to the console if necessary.

    * Choose whatever hostname you want, front end users won't see this name.
 In this example, choose 'docker', when fully qualified that would be *docker.app.example.com*.
 This will be your droplet host to administer.

    * Select additional options:

      * Choose Private Networking (not strictly necessary, but if you